mjbright/www.mjbright-training.eu/content/en/docs/TR_TF-002-EN_TerraformIntroduction(Azure)/_index.md

 # Objectives

-Learn to use Terraform for standing up various AWS resources, in a declarative manner Learn to use AWS specific modules, data sources & tooling
+Learn to use Terraform for standing up various Azure resources, in a declarative manner Learn to use Azure specific modules, data sources & tooling
 |

-**Note:** the following AWS specific resources are proposed, but can be adapted to customer needs
+**Note:** the following Azure specific resources are proposed, but can be adapted to customer needs

 # Programme

 **Module: Review**